turingschool-projects/kwk-level3-swift/sessions/data_types_slides.markdown

 * This includes letters, numbers, and symbols.
 We are able to tell when something is a string because it's in between two quotation marks

-* For example, `"Hello, world."` is a string. `"puppies"`. is also a string.
+* For example, `"Hello, world."` is a string. `"Puppies"` is also a string.
 And so is `"1234"`

 ---

 # Numbers

-* In the most simple terms possible, we have two kinds of numbers - Integers and Doubles
+* We will use two kinds of numbers - Integers and Doubles
 * The math operations we use all the time can be used on both of these

 ^ Lead a quick discussion and write outcomes on whiteboard - what math operations do we have?